NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Introduction

-To be specific, PTE-scan and hint-fault monitoring manipulate special bits in Page-Table Entries (PTEs) to realize page tracking.
-PTE-scan periodically clears \emph{Access} bits in PTEs, identifying accessed pages by scanning them after the processor sets these bits.
-Hint-fault monitoring~\cite{gandhi2014badgertrap}, meanwhile, poisons some sampled PTEs.
-The following access to these pages will trigger protection faults, notifying the OS with the page access.
-Obviously, PTE-scan only captures one access per page in each epoch, leading to low time-resolution and high overhead.
-Due to frequently triggering page faults, hint-fault monitoring incurs even greater overhead~\cite{ren2023hm}.
-What's worse, both techniques operate at the TLB level, lacking information about true LLC misses.
-If a page is frequently accessed but resides in cache, it is redundant to migrate it to fast memory.
-Additionally, they cannot differentiate between read and write operations, a crucial aspect for NVM-based CXL memory, which has asymmetric read and write bandwidth~\cite{sha2023vtmm}.
+To be specific, PTE-scan periodically clears \emph{Access} bits in Page-Table Entries (PTEs).
+It then identifies accessed pages by scanning the page table.
+PTE-scan only captures one access per page in each scanning epoch, leading to low resolution.
+In hint-fault monitoring~\cite{gandhi2014badgertrap}, the OS ``poisons" some PTEs by setting special bits.
+The following accesses to these pages will trigger protection faults, immediately notifying the OS with the page access.
+However, due to frequently triggering page faults, hint-fault monitoring incurs severer overhead~\cite{ren2023hm}.
+Moreover, both techniques operate at the TLB level and cannot detect true LLC misses. {If a page is frequently accessed but always resides in cache, it is redundant to migrate it to fast memory. }

-Performance Monitoring Units (PMUs) in CPUs such as Intel's PEBS and AMD's IBS can be employed to track LLC misses.
-For instance, PEBS supports sampling LLC misses at a configurable interval.
-It stores the records in a buffer and, upon reaching capacity, triggers interrupts to transfer them to a specified memory space.
+Performance Monitoring Units (PMUs) in CPUs, such as Intel's PEBS and AMD's IBS, can be employed to track LLC misses via sampling events.
 While PMU-sampling directly tracks LLC misses, it always operates at a low sampling frequency to control overhead~\cite{tmts, lee2023memtis}, hindering the achievement of optimal hot page detection recall in practical scenarios~\cite{tmts}.
-Additionally, PMU-based methods are CPU vendor-specific, which limits their generality.
-A detailed analysis of these memory profiling techniques is presented in Section~\ref{sec:memory_profiling}.
+Additionally, {PMU-based methods are CPU vendor-specific, which limits their generality.} A detailed analysis of these memory profiling techniques is presented in Section~\ref{sec:memory_profiling}.

+Given these challenges, Linux developers have reached a consensus~\cite{future} that \emph{``The biggest problem for memory tiering still appears to be page promotion"} because \emph{``It is difficult to determine when a page has become hot"}.
+It is urgent to devise efficient and practical memory access profiling and hot page detection techniques for CXL-based memory tiering.

-\textbf{Design goals:} Given these challenges, an ideal memory access profiling mechanism should aim to fulfill these goals:
+\textbf{Design goals:} We claim that an ideal memory access profiling mechanism should aim to fulfill the following goals.

 \emph{\textbf{G1}: {High Resolution} }– First of all, the profiler should accurately and promptly track the frequency and location of memory accesses with high time and space resolution.